vinna-gu/CS1550/README.md

-# CS1550 Projects and Labs
+# OS Projects and Labs
-Taken in Fall 2020 with Professor Khattab.